Suzuki’s Gold Standard: The GSX-R1000

 The seat height is an appropriate 825mm (32.48 inches) and contributes to the good rider interface that aids in guiding the motorcycle on the road or racetrack.

-The passenger seat can be removed and exchanged with an optional color-matched solo tail cowl (available from your Suzuki dealer).
+The passenger seat can be removed and exchanged replaced with an optional color-matched solo tail cowl (available from your Suzuki dealer).

 The shifter and rear brake pedal are adjustable in relationship to the footrests, and the hand controls are adjustable in relation to the grips.
 The front brake lever has a slot machined in the end to prevent wind pressure from applying the front brake.